 Each year, the United Nations convenes a Conference of the Parties (COP) to discuss climate change within the framework of the UNFCCC.
 The first COP convened in 1995 in Berlin, Germany; since then, COP has occurred each year, hosted by a regional group.
 COP28 convened from 30 November to 12 December 2023 in Dubai, UAE.

 COP28 saw the release of many updated reports marking global progress toward the goal of net-zero emissions by 2050.
-In the newly released 10 New Insights in Climate Science, carbon dioxide renewal (CDR) is affirmed as one of the most effective approaches to emissions reduction.
+In the newly released 10 New Insights in Climate Science, carbon dioxide removal (CDR) is affirmed as one of the most effective approaches to emissions reduction.
 Heatmap notes that “the report says steadfastly that carbon dioxide removal is essential to meeting our climate goals, and that we need to invest more in CDR technologies to scale them up fast enough.”

 Along with commitments to “transitioning out” fossil fuels and promoting new technology like CDR, COP28 marked a number of national collaborations showcasing dedication to decarbonizing key industries.
 One significant collaboration that was announced at COP28 was the announcement of the Cement & Concrete Breakthrough Initiative, jointly launched by Canada and the UAE with support from countries including Germany, Turkey, Ireland, and the United Kingdom.